adigioacchino/preprint-recommender/README.md

 ```

 The tests are configured to run in non-watch mode and will load the environment variables from your `.env` file automatically.

+## Tagging strategy

+As this project exposes a GitHub reusable workflow, we use two types of tags:

+- **Immutable tags** of the form `vX.Y.Z` (e.g., `v1.0.0`, `v1.2.3`), which are never modified after creation.
+These tags follow semantic versioning (in a broad sense, that is changes to code but also to GitHub workflows and other changes trigger a new version).
+These tags shouldn't be used in the reusable workflow, as they would require frequent updates.
+- **Floating tags** of the form `vX` (e.g., `v1`, `v2`), which are updated to point to the latest minor/patch version in the corresponding major version line.
+For instance, if the latest version is `v1.2.3`, then the floating tag `v1` will point to `v1.2.3`, then if a new version `v1.3.0` is released, the floating tag `v1` will be updated to point to `v1.3.0`.
+These floating tags should be used in the reusable workflow, as they allow for automatic updates to the latest version in the major version line.